-The entry-level trim comes standard with A/C, power windows and locks, a 160-watt audio system with six speakers and iPod/USB jacks and 17-inch steel wheels with hubcaps.
+The entry-level trim comes standard with A/C, power windows and locks, a 160-watt AM/FM/CD/SiriusXM audio system with six speakers, AUX and USB jacks, Bluetooth connectivity, and 17-inch alloy wheels.

-Stepping up to the GLS will earn you leatherette seats with cloth inserts, a 4.3-inch touchscreen display for the audio system, a rearview camera, a leather-wrapped steering wheel and shift knob, heated front seats, Bluetooth connectivity with steering-wheel mounted controls and 17-inch alloy wheels.
-Newly standard for the latest model year are fog lights and automatic headlight control.
+Stepping up to the GLS will earn you leatherette seats with cloth inserts, a 4.3-inch touchscreen display for the audio system, a rearview camera, a leather-wrapped steering wheel and shift knob, heated front seats, fog lights, automatic on/off headlights and cruise control.

-The top-dog Limited trim adds leather upholstery, heated front seats for AWD and FWD models, dual-zone automatic climate control, proximity key with push button start and 18-inch alloy wheels.
+The top-dog Limited trim adds leather upholstery, the BlueLink infotainment system, dual-zone automatic climate control, proximity key with push button start and 18-inch alloy wheels.

-Those looking to up the luxury ante can opt for the Premium Package, which brings a panoramic sunroof, a navigation system, a rearview camera and a premium audio system.
+Those looking to up the luxury ante can opt for the Technology Package, which brings a panoramic sunroof, a navigation system with seven-inch touchscreen, a rearview camera and a premium audio system.

 All Tucson models come standard with dual front, front side and side curtain airbags along with traction and stability control systems and active front head restrains.

 There are numerous compact crossover rivals to the Tucson including the Subaru Forester, the Toyota RAV4, the Ford Escape, the Mazda CX-5 and the Nissan Rogue.